Sweet Peaches and Tangy Ruby Red Cranberries combine in this delectable easy Autumn Dessert with its crispy golden crumbly pecan buttery topping!

 Aren’t those colors stunning?!!

-How to Make the Cinnamon Filling for peaches and cranberries
+Cinnamon Filling for peaches and cranberries

 NOTE: If the cinnamon swirls muffin mix you purchase comes with a cinnamon swirl packet that is liquid and can be kneaded, do NOT add butter.
-Simply drizzle the contents of that cinnamon swirl mixture over fruit.
+Simply drizzle the contents of that cinnamon swirl mixture over the fruit.

 It doesn’t need to be pretty!
 The top is going to be covered with the muffin mix crumb topping!

-In a large bowl combine muffin mix, pecans, and any topping packet from the mix.
+In a large bowl, combine muffin mix, pecans, and any topping packet from the mix.
 Add melted 1/3 cup of butter.
 Stir until thoroughly blended.
 Mixture should be crumbly.

 Sprinkle crumbs evenly over fruit.